-- 7.1.
+7.1.
 The Board is responsible for the oversight of Qube's risk management and control framework.
-The Audit and Risk Management Committee and Safety, Health and Environment Committee assist the Board in fulfilling its responsibilities in this regard by reviewing and monitoring the financial and reporting aspects of Qube's risk management and control framework at least annually, to satisfy itself that the framework continues to be sound.
+The Audit and Risk Management Committee and Safety, Health and Environment Committee assist the Board in fulfilling its responsibilities in this regard by reviewing and monitoring the financial and reporting aspects of Qube's risk management and control framework at least

+- annually, to satisfy itself that the framework continues to be sound.
 A copy of the Risk Management Policy is available on Qube's website at www.qube.com.au/about/corporate-governance. - 7.2.
-The Audit and Risk Management Committee conducted its review of Qube's risk management framework for this reporting period. - 7.3.
+The Audit and Risk Management Committee conducted its review of Qube's risk management framework for the Reporting Period with a particular focus on cyber security.
+A cyber risk review was conducted by an external service provider and the results reported to the Committee and senior management for review.
+Qube has implemented a number of measures as a result of this review and an update on cyber security has been made a standing item for meetings of the Committee. - 7.3.
 As required by the Board, management has implemented a policy framework designed to ensure that Qube's material business risks are identified and that adequate controls are in place and function effectively, and for management to report to the Board on whether those risks are managed effectively.
 This framework incorporates the maintenance of comprehensive policies, procedures and guidelines which span Qube's diverse activities, including setting financial controls, conducting business audits, investment and acquisition overview, and ensuring high standards in corporate communications and external affairs. - 7.4.
 Responsibility for control and risk management is delegated to the appropriate level of management within Qube with the Audit and Risk Management Committee and Safety, Health and Environment Committee having ultimate accountability to the Board for the risk management and control framework.
 Presentations and training from external experts are a regular feature of meetings of these committees to keep its members up to date with current issues.